 The HomeLab-pH board lacks a processor, so it has to be connected to an external CPU board to do the calculations.
-This site shows how to connect to and use HomeLab-pH with an Arduino controller or as an expansion board to a Raspberry Pi (RPi) or compatible mini-computer.
+This site shows how to connect to and use HomeLab-pH with an Arduino controller, an ESP8266 system, or as an expansion board to a Raspberry Pi (RPi) or compatible mini-computer.

 There is a more detailed description of the board capabilities to help those aimed at an integration with different types of processing boards.
 Note that, to do pH measurements, a combination pH-electrode and calibrating buffers have to be available in addition to a processing unit.